EA Swing Lane Speed Gate

-Swing Lane Speed Gate 900 – The ideal turnstile solution where wide lanes are required, for example wheelchair access.
+Swing Lane Speed Gate 900 – The ideal turnstile solution where wide lanes are required, for example, wheelchair access.

-Swing Lane Speed Gate S – For the aesthetic appeal or to accommodate additional space, the Swing Lane S model is our slim body turnstile.
+Swing Lane Speed Gate S – For aesthetic appeal or to accommodate additional space, the Swing Lane S model is our slim body turnstile.

-Swing Lane Speed Gate HG – To increase your security level but keeping an aesthetic appeal, the Swing Lane High Glass (HG) model prevents people hurdling over as they can with standard height turnstiles.
+Swing Lane Speed Gate HG – To increase your security level but keeping an aesthetic appeal, the Swing Lane High Glass (HG) model prevents people from hurdling over as they can with standard height turnstiles.